mingjia-xie-cn/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I am a Ph.D.
 Candidate at the Department of Econometrics and Operations Research in School of Economics and Management (TiSEM), Tilburg University, The Netherlands.

-I am supervised by Professor Martin Salm and Professor Bettina Silflinger.
+I am supervised by Dr. Martin Salm and Dr. Bettina Siflinger.
 My current work includes examining the heterogeneous treatment effects in the field of education economics and identifying the causal mechanism with a semi-parametric moedel in the field of health economics.

 {{< icon name="download" pack="fas" >}} Download my [resumé](https://1drv.ms/b/s!Ao06LZhEEqrfgZlUttdhqfuqVPreIA?e=aZsxgD).